Federal Employee Relations (Intermediate) (LABR8110)

 Description:

-This course focuses on the practice of employee relations in the federal work place.
+Formerly titled: Employee Relations for Practitioners This course focuses on the practice of employee relations in the federal work place.
 It provides an in-depth understanding of the more complex aspects of federal employee relations that a federal employee relations practitioner needs to know when advising management and effectively dealing with employee issues and activities.

 Who Should Attend?

 Those who already have a basic understanding of federal employee relations and who are/will be working in the employee relations arena.
 This includes HR practitioners, employee relations specialists, union stewards, and others with a need to understand federal employee relations.
+Participants in this course should have taken Basic Employee Relations (LABR7110A) or have equivalent experience.

 Credits:

-1.8 CEU's
+1.8 CEUs

 Learning Outcomes:

-• Overview the laws, regulations, administrative bodies, and the federal court system governing employee relations in the federal government
+• Overview the laws, regulations, administrative bodies, and the federal court system governing employee relations in the federal government.

-• Identify the methods of citations, resources, and methods for researching case law involving employee relations matters
+• Identify the methods of citations, resources, and methods for researching case law involving employee relations matters.

-• Discuss the rights and responsibilities of the parties in employee relations matters
+• Discuss the rights and responsibilities of the parties in employee relations matters.

-• Identify and apply the law, regulations, and procedures regarding probationary periods and termination during probation
+• Describe the origins and procedures regarding the right to due process Identify and apply the law, regulations, and procedures regarding probationary periods and termination during probation.

-• Identify and apply the procedures and processes for taking disciplinary and adverse actions, including determining credibility in disciplinary situations
+• Identify and apply the procedures and processes for taking disciplinary and adverse actions, including determining credibility in disciplinary situations.

-• Identify and apply procedures and case law for dealing with leave issues, including dealing with excessive leave use
+• Identify and apply procedures and case law for dealing with leave issues, including dealing with excessive leave use.

-• Define and apply the proper use of medical documentation in leave and accommodation issues
+• Define and apply the proper use of medical documentation in leave and accommodation issues.

-• Define and apply the law and regulations regarding disability and reasonable accommodation
+• Define and apply the law and regulations regarding disability and reasonable accommodation.

 • Describe the procedures for filing grievances, appeals, and EEO complaints

-Register For Online Course
+Register For Session

 Bring This Class To My Location